lightspeedwp/lsx-banners/readme.md

 ## Changelog

+### 1.0.7
+* Fix - WordPress media modal was not working on wp-admin

 ### 1.0.6
 * Fix - Added the missing "full" image size to the placeholder class.
 * Fix - Before try use the attachment URL, test if it's available